Tinker-Twins/AutoDRIVE-Nigel-Dataset/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7964080.svg)](https://doi.org/10.5281/zenodo.7964080)

-### Dynamics and Perception Dataset of AutoDRIVE Ecosystem's Nigel Vehicle
+### Dynamics and Perception Dataset of AutoDRIVE Ecosystem's 1:14 Scale "Nigel" Vehicle

 :warning: ***Dataset Size:** This repository hosts the `lite` version of dataset (i.e. without camera frames), which is about 1.50 GB in size.
 The complete dataset is about 66 GB in size and is hosted seperately on [Zenodo](https://zenodo.org/record/7964080).
 Please check your internet data plan and local disk space before downloading the dataset.*